Insert information from the Address Book into Word

 Post code

-If any of the information is missing, a blank line is inserted.
+If the data is missing, a blank line is inserted.

-If you are competent with using the VBA macro editor in Word, you can easily customise the macro so that it inserts anything that is contained in the Address Book.
-For details, refer to the comments in the macro code.
+If you are competent with using the VBA macro editor in Word, you can customize the macro to insert anything that is in the Address Book.
+For details, see the comments in the macro code.

 Installation